danielle-sousa/danielle-sousa/README.md

 * * *

-# Hello, I'm Dani Sousa! 😄
+# Hello, call me Dani! 😄

 * 👩🏻 I'm Danielle Sousa and I'm currently studying to become a front-end web developer.
 I'm from Santos, Brazil and I'm studying *Web Development* at FATEC Santos.
 * 🚀 I'm looking for challenging projects and opportunities to learn and evolve.